AntonSol919/linkspace/lns.md

 1) a group name #:yourcompany:com
 1) **all** authorities for names ending with *:yourcompany:com

-I.e. because you own yourcompany:com, it has binding rights to a key for sales:yourcompany:com.
+I.e. because you own yourcompany:com, it can set up bindings for sales:yourcompany:com.
-Which can create a binding between a public key and the name @:bob:sales:yourcompany:com.
+If you set up an authority for sales:yourcompany:com it can bind a public key to @:bob:sales:yourcompany:com.

 ### Do I require a registration?